iris-edu/geocsv-validator/README.md

   - reset size limit to 400 MB, 4 times current channel metadata size
   - add reading from stdin when --STDIN parameter present
   - small changes to report messages

-## Concept of operation:
+- 2018-06-29
+  - add OpenAPI 3 spec

-GeocsvValidator.py will read content from the resource specified with --input_resrc.
-By default, a short report is output showing whether the input is validated or not.
-Additionally, counts of other properties like null fields, type mismatch, etc. are provided in a "metrics" line.
+GeocsvValidator.py reads content from the resource specified with parameter **input_resrc**.
+A short report shows validation results.
+Additionally, counts of other properties like null fields, type mismatch, etc. are provided.

-This validator does not count null fields as a failure-to-validate as this may be allowed for a given dataset.
-However, if it is desired to identify lines with null_fields, setting option --null_fields to true will cause those lines to be output.
+This validator does not count null fields as a failure.
+However, to identify lines with null_fields, set parameter **null_fields** to true to report lines with null fields.

-The option to show UNICODE is a side affect of creating this program to run on both python 2 and 3.
-The module csv.reader is used to input lines of data and this module behaves differently in respective python versions.
-For consistent operation, this validator will force input characters to ASCII if csv.reader has an exception processing UNICODE characters.
+The csv.reader module used in this code behaves differently between python 2 and 3 on UNICODE characters.
+For consistent behavior, UNICODE characters are treated like ASCII.
+To see lines which contain of UNICODE characters, use and the **unicode** parameter.

 ##  Contents by folder